DiamondsnPearlz/DiamondsnPearlz/README.md

 $\Large{\textsf{Info}}$
 -
 - Do not at all be afraid to int!!!
-- I’m at the upper beach/MLP area a lot, but I also tend to visit the bakery (or js run around the map).
+- I’m at the upper beach/MLP area a lot, but I also tend to visit the bakery or js run around the map.
 It depends fr but that’s where I hang out the most.
 - I’m pretty sensitive and I tend to get irritated or otherwise annoyed or upset easily, but as long as you aren’t being an asshat towards me or other players for no reason you should be good.
 - I’m a serial skin complimenter lol.
 - 90% of the skins I make and wear are cosplays from whatever pieces of media I enjoy, though I hope to make more OCs in the future.
 I also love when people are cosplaying the exact same characters as I am, like yesss we’re twinning!